Here for our final news roundup and information overload.

 They're not public servants.

-And one thing you're right about, I the people I care the most about are the the average hardworking American people that are needlessly suffering because of horrific elected officials and their in the their utter stupidity, ignorance, incompetence, uh, and their messed up decisions, open borders, the idea that they don't understand what what energy dominance would do to our economy.
+And one thing you're right about, the people I care the most about are the average, hardworking American people that are needlessly suffering because of horrific elected officials and their utter stupidity, ignorance, incompetence, and their messed up decisions, open borders, the idea that they don't understand what energy dominance would do to our economy.

-Uh the fact that they they hit us with rules and regulations and trying to shove, you know, SUVs and and cars down our throat that are electric that we don't want and take away our gas stoves and refrigerators and ACs and washers and dryers.
+The fact that they hit us with rules and regulations and trying to shove SUVs and cars down our throat that are electric that we don't want and take away our gas stoves and refrigerators and ACs and washers and dryers.

 Those people aren't looking out for you.